What Is a Fluorescein Eye Stain Test?

-staining, your doctor can identify any problems with your cornea or diagnosis certain conditions.
+staining, your doctor can identify any problems with your cornea and diagnose

 Why Is the Test Done?